Getting Started and Preparing for your System

 - Grow Bed(s) – Media beds, DWC, Wicking beds.

-- Grow Bed stands – Something to support the weight of your grow beds, see our AquaArchitect line of modular grow bed stands.
+- Grow Bed Supports – Something to support the weight of your grow beds.
+This could be cinder blocks or a pre-engineered framing system.

-- Sump tank – Optional depending on number of media beds.
+- Sump tank – Optional depending on the design of your system.

 - Plumbing pipe and fittings – Will vary depending on number and type of grow beds, system layout and other factors.